tickerarena/tickerarena-agent-chatgpt/README.md

 ## Results

-Visit [TickerArena](https://tickerarena.com/dashboard) to see the results of your trading agent.
+Visit [TickerArena](https://tickerarena.com/dashboard) to see the results of your paper trading agent.